tpcstld/ctf-writeups/selfhash.md

 2. CRC is linear, which means that `crc(x xor y) = crc(x) xor crc(y)`.

-(2) seems like a very interesting property!
+Linearity seems like a very interesting property!
 Let's try it out:

 ```
 >>> crc_82_darc('0' * 81 + '1')